gnuton/vitasdk-docker-testapp-trevis/README.md

 # CI Script for CPP Apps
 If you are a vita developer and you are willing to setup CI (Continuos Integration) for your project you are in the right place.

 ### Features:
-  ✔ VitaSDK is pre-installed in [docker](https://github.com/gnuton/vitasdk-docker) images for quick and more reliable builds
-  ✔ VitaSDK in the docker images are always updated to the latest nightly
-  ✔ TravisCI can run your unit tests (if any)
+  ✔ Travis builds all pull requests before merging them to the master line ✔ Travis can build releases and push them to github ✔ TravisCI can run your unit tests (if any)
-  ✔ No broken builds
-  ✔ Build releases get easy like tagging your code
+  ✔ Notifications on succesfull or unsucessfull builds [TODO] ✔ Fast builds thanks to [docker](https://github.com/gnuton/vitasdk-docker) ✔ Builds against VitaSDK nightly snapshots
+  ✔ This template for CMake built code (kernel modules/apps)

 ### Basic Setup
 1. Get a http://travis-ci.org account
 2. Copy the .travis.yaml file in your github project
-3. Edit the .travis.yaml and the scripts in scripts/travis/ if needed.
-You can most probably skip this step if you use CMake
+3. Edit the .travis.yaml and the scripts in scripts/travis/ if needed (most probably the source dir is not called 'app' for you).

 ## Releases
 TravisCI can create releases when you tag commits.